...

 Abrupt discontinuation:

 When you are on naltrexone, after a while, you will start feeling good, and your dependency on alcohol or opioids will reduce drastically.
-At this time, you will feel free to stop and discontinue the medicine, but that would be an extremely wrong discussion.
+At this time, you will feel free to stop and discontinue the medicine, but that would be an extremely wrong decision.
 It could not just create side effects, but because you are not fully treated, your craving for alcohol or opioids might reverse back badly.
 The best advice for you would be to complete the course and visit the health provider for further guidance.

 Irregular visits to health providers: